THA’s Children’s Savings Account Program

 Research suggests that even modest balances in such accounts greatly increase the prospects that a student will attend college.
 In comparison with peers without accounts, they do better in school.
 They are more likely to expect to go to college.
 They are 3 times more likely to attend college.
 They are 4 times more likely to graduate.
 They score better on socio-emotional development indicators.

-THA plans this effort in collaboration with Tacoma Public Schools (TPS), the Corporation for Enterprise Development (CFED), initial funding from the Bill & Melinda Gates Foundation, the Bamford Foundation, Heritage Bank, other funders and social service partners in Tacoma.
+THA plans this effort in collaboration with Tacoma Public Schools (TPS), Prosperity Now, initial funding from the Bill & Melinda Gates Foundation, the Bamford Foundation, Heritage Bank, other funders and social service partners in Tacoma.